ugr-sail/sinergym/doc/source/pages/installation.rst

 .. literalinclude:: ../../../cloudbuild.yaml
     :language: yaml

-This file do the next:
+This file does the next:

     1. Write in cache for quick updates (if a older container was uploaded already).
     2. Build image (using cache if it's available)